 Lack of Decision Making

 A computer cannot decide on its own.
-For each operation that the computer performs it is fed with an algorithm to take perform different processes for each situation.
+Each operation that the computer performs is fed with an algorithm to perform different processes for each situation.
 However, if it faces a problem that is not fed into the system, the computer is not ready for it.
 It either gets corrupt or does not respond.

 Lack of Common Sense

 A computer might be an automated machine still, it requires human assistance.
 It works only when it is provided with some input.
 For example, you have to do calculations for your math homework.
 You will have to feed each sum to get the output.
 The computer cannot read the whole homework and provide results.

 A computer has huge storage and can store a hundred times more than a human brain.
 However, due to lack of implementation, it proves to be useless.
 A computer can store a book of law but cannot implement it.

 A computer is a machine and is fully automated once switched on.
 But it cannot work to switch itself on.
 The computer also does not when to start and when to stop unless it is fed with such a program.